This section describes the rules which apply when a user logs on to Natural under Natural Security. It covers the following topics:

 If two parameters are specified, the first will be interpreted as a user ID, the second as a password.
 For example:

 If three parameters are specified, the first will be interpreted as a library ID, the second as a user ID, the third as a password.
 For example:

 If four parameters are specified, the first will be interpreted as a library ID, the second as a user ID, the third as a password, the fourth as a new password.
 For example:

 If an error is detected during logon processing, Natural Security will display an error message.

-LOGON command has been issued
+LOGON command has been issued from a

-that library.
+library.
 If no error transaction is defined, the logon screen will be

-Users would normally have to log on twice, first to the operating
+Users would normally have to log on twice, first to the operating system

-set the Natural profile parameter
+the Natural profile parameter

-(see Natural Parameter Reference documentation).
+Natural Parameter Reference documentation).